damien-meere/full_stack_milestone/README.md

 manipulate product records, which are then presented to the site visitors/customers.
 Customers can create their own profiles, view and sort all products depending on their requirements, sign up for mailing lists, view the available inventory on products and leave reviews for products they have purchased.

-All functionality relating to both site admins and customers is laid out within the [UX + User Stories](#UX+User-Stories) section below.
+All functionality relating to the activities of site Admins and customers is laid out within the [UX + User Stories](#uxuser-stories) section below.

 This project is built upon the Django framework and follows the model-template-view architecture pattern.
 Sqlite was utilised during development as the database for local testing.
 Sqlite is a relational database management system (RDBMS) embedded within the application itself.
 Within the [deployed site](https://dmeere-thecomicstore.herokuapp.com/), Postgres is